adeeconometrics/ProgrammingLanguages/README.md

 - CFG grammar

-- type system
+- Type system
 	- reference types
 	- value types
 	- type conversion

-- syntactical features
+- Syntactical features
 	- operator overloading
 	- type annotation or type deduction
 	- type aliasing

-- official documentation
+- Official documentation

 At best, our attempt to capture the syntactical rules of languages may only account to its subset.
 The aim is to quickly survey programming languages and provide a brief catalogue